 We began reaching into the buckets, some cold, some hot, and deduced that the buckets were colour-coded for water temperature.
 Bathers are meant to start with hot water, and finish with a cool rinse.
 After a couple of minutes, I felt a woman to my left tug on my arm, and motion for me to take off my bathing suit top.
 I can’t do that, I thought.
 I just met these girls on my tour, and it would be awkward.
 But she wasn’t taking no for an answer, so I submitted, and removed my bikini top with a swift elbow to my friend Allison’s ribs, encouraging her to do the same.
 The woman looked pleased.

 At that point, the first “masseuse” walked in, and made a bee-line in my direction.
-What happened next is a bit of a blur — literally, since it was hard to see through the combination of steam, soap in my eyes, and having my face was mostly smooshed into the floor (this is where the floor mat comes in handy).
-But it was the physical sensations that I later wrote home about.
+What happened next is a bit of a blur — literally, since it was hard to see through the combination of steam, soap in my eyes, and having my face smooshed into the floor.
+By the way, this is where the floor mat comes in handy.
+The physical sensations were significant enough that I later wrote home about them.

 The masseuse put my scrub glove over one hand, grabbed my wrist with her other, and proceeded to scrub off what felt like the top five layers of my skin, twisting me into a pretzel on the floor as she went along to get the hard-to-reach spots.
 I remember lying on my back, squished in between Allison, the wall, my masseuse, a couple of buckets, and a little girl washing her doll’s hair, thinking, “How do I always get myself into these types of situations?”
 The rest of my group observed wide-eyed, with a healthy dose of apprehension.
 But one by one, the rest of my group got plucked from the wall, de-suited, and given the same rejuvenating treatment.

 Ready to take on the hammams of Morocco — and beyond?
 G Adventures can get you there.
-Check out our small group tours to Morocco here.
+Check out our small group tours to Morocco!